Rich Kids: Career

-The Rich Kids released the album Ghosts of Princes in Towers, and the single of the same name, in August, with the latter ranking only at #51.
+The Rich Kids released the album Ghosts of Princes in Towers, and the single of the same name, in August, with the latter ranking only at No. 51.
 Their last TV appearance was at the University of Reading where they taped a live show for Rock Goes to College on 27 October.
 But the band ran into creative differences as they recorded demos for a second album.
 Having acquired a synthesiser, Ure, alongside bandmate Egan, wanted to integrate the new instrument into the band's sound while Matlock and New preferred to remain with traditional guitars and drums.
 This resulted in the group's decision to go their separate ways.

 Matlock and New went on to tour with Iggy Pop, while Egan and Ure formed a band called The Misfits (not the American horror punk band Misfits) and, after short spells with Skids and Thin Lizzy, respectively, reunited in Visage.
 In April 1979, Ure joined Ultravox.

 On 7 January 2010, the band played a one-off reunion concert at The O2 Academy Islington, London in aid of Steve New.
 New died from cancer on 24 May 2010.

 Rich Kids with Neal X on guitar in 2019.

 In February 2016, it was announced that Rich Kids, with Gary Kemp on lead guitar and James Hallawell (Waterboys) on keyboard, would reform for a joint headline show with The Professionals at London's O2 Shepherd's Bush Empire for 16 May.
-The show was rescheduled for 23 June due to the ongoing structural work at the venue.
+The show was rescheduled for 23 June due to ongoing structural work at the venue.

 The band reunited for a one-off appearance at the Vive Le Rock awards at The O2 Academy Islington, London on 27 March 2019, with Neal X of Sigue Sigue Sputnik standing in on lead guitar.